 Known for its American-made natural quartz surfaces, Cambria designs often become not only the focal point of a room but also a piece of art for the home.
 Because Cambria natural quartz surfaces combine both design and durability—they’re nonabsorbent, scratch- and stain-resistant and maintenance-free—they all but guarantee a lifetime of beauty.

-Even in Cambria’s selection of designs with movement—from Annicca and Brittanicca Gold to Mersey and Bentley—the looks remain timeless thanks to organic flowing veining and a captivating combination of tones that provide a versatility usually reserved for subtler styles.
+Even in Cambria’s selection of designs with movement the looks remain timeless thanks to organic flowing veining and a captivating combination of tones that provide a versatility usually reserved for subtler styles.